frederic-perez/AmE-dictionary/data/dictionary.md

 __superannuated__ _adj_ Retired because of age or infirmity. __2__ Antiquated.
 __superb__ _adj_
 __superbly__
-__supercalifragilisticexpialidocious__ _adj_ :two: Used as a nonsense word by children to express approval or to represent the longest word in English.
+__supercalifragilisticexpialidocious__ _adj, n_ :three: The word is a compound word, and said by Richard Lederer in his book _Crazy English_ to be made up of these words: super- “above,” cali- “beauty,” fragilistic- “delicate,” expiali- “to atone,” and -docious “educable,” with all of these parts combined meaning ”Atoning for educability through delicate beauty.”
+Used as a nonsense word by children to express approval or to represent the longest word in English.
 __supercell__ _n_ :two::hammer: _Supercell storms._ _Supercell thunderstorm._
 __supercentenarian__
 __supercharge__ _vt_